All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Recovery effect

 There's a nuance worth acknowledging: depression itself often reduces appetite and energy.
 When the medication works and your depression improves, your appetite may return to normal, which can feel like an increase.
 Some weight gain after starting antidepressants is simply the return to baseline eating patterns.
-However, this doesn't account for the continued, progressive weight gain that many people experience well beyond the recovery period.
+But this doesn't account for the continued, progressive weight gain that many people experience well beyond the recovery period.

-Do not stop your medication without talking to your prescriber
+Don't stop your medication without talking to your prescriber

 This needs its own section because it's that important.
 The temptation to stop taking your antidepressant because of weight gain is understandable.
 But abruptly stopping most antidepressants can cause withdrawal symptoms, including dizziness, nausea, brain zaps, anxiety, and a potential return of depression that may be worse than the original episode.

-Additionally, stopping your medication doesn't guarantee the weight will come off.
+Stopping your medication doesn't guarantee the weight will come off.
 Your metabolism may have adapted, and the weight gain can persist even after discontinuation.

-If weight gain is affecting your quality of life or your willingness to continue treatment, that is a legitimate medical concern that deserves a conversation with your prescriber.
+If weight gain is affecting your quality of life or your willingness to continue treatment, that's a legitimate medical concern that deserves a conversation with your prescriber.
 Frame it directly: "This medication is helping my depression, but the weight gain is significant and it's starting to affect my overall wellbeing.
 Can we discuss options?"

 How GLP-1 medications may help